visualpharm/Lunacy/docs/index_updated.md

    <strong> Retrieval Engine </strong>
  </summary>

-[Omg-img](http://img.icons8.com/) serivce could be used absolutely <b>for free</b> for both for searching and for retrieving icons. <b>Paid</b> license gives you an <b>unbeatable</b> functionality to craft cutting edge apps.
-Exactly the same paid token is used to access both searching and retrieval engines.
+[Omg-img](http://img.icons8.com/) serivce provides <b>free means</b> to search and retrieve icons. <b>Paid</b> license gives you an <b>extra</b> functionality to craft cutting edge apps.
+You may use exactly the same paid token to access both searching and retrieval engines.

  <ol>
   <hr>